yksnilowyrahcaz/Disaster_Response_Flask_App/README.md

 <img src="images/classify_3.jpg" >

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
 The data used in this project were curated by [Appen (formerly Figure Eight)](https://appen.com/) and are openly available for use.
 The dataset was obtained through the [Udacity Data Scientist Nanodegree Program](https://www.udacity.com/blog/2018/05/introducing-udacity-data-scientist-nanodegree-program.html).
-Please feel free to use the code in this repository as you like.
+Please feel free to use the data and code from this repository as you like.
+Many thanks to the Udacity instructors for their guidance in developing this project.